 b.
 Graduate of a foreign medical school with:

 - A full and unrestricted license to practice medicine

-Applicants must have successfully completed a three-year internal medicine residency prior to that anticipated start date of the Infectious Diseases fellowship program.
+Applicants must have successfully completed a three-year internal medicine residency prior to the anticipated start date of the Infectious Diseases fellowship program.

 Our program does not have a cut off year since graduation from medical school.
 Applicants must have passed USMLE Steps 1, 2, and 3.